Options class (ScrollBar)

 Example

-null {null}, specifies that the orderParts field defines the orderParts property.
+null {null}, uses the default orderParts value.
 By default, the orderParts is "l1,l2,l3,l4,l5,l,t,r,r1,r2,r3,r4,r5,r6"

 "t,l,r" {string}, indicates that the left/top and right/bottom buttons are displayed right/bottom after the thumb part